kagiyanagi/Custom-ROM-Collections/README.md

 ## Downloads

-All ROMs can be downloaded from the [Releases](https://github.com/kagiyanagi/Custom-ROM-Collections/releases) section.
+All ROMs can be downloaded from the [Releases](https://github.com/kagiyanagi/Custom-ROM-Collections/releases) section or my [Telegram Channel](https://t.me/rensakashvani).

 ---